ESP LTD Alexi-200 Review & Prices

 How Lightweight is it?

 We found that the ESP LTD Alexi-200 weighs around 6.75lbs (3.1kgs).
-This was recorded from some online retailers that publish the weight of the guitars they sell.
+This was recorded from some online retailers that publish the weight of the instruments they sell.

 Scale Length